 - Strength: Confident.
 Too far: Arrogant / egotistical / narcissistic.
 "It's all about her, so make sure you've got plenty of time."
 (For a deeper look at this topic: Self-aware Leadership Watch: Is Your Ego Your Amigo?)

-Overusing or misusing a strength is usually a blind spot issue, so it’s jarring to realize it -- like someone telling you you’re way too loud -- plain for them to hear, but not obvious to you, unless someone tells you.
+Overusing or misusing a strength is usually a blind spot issue, so it’s jarring to learn about it.
+It's like someone noticing you’re way too loud; plain for them to hear, but not obvious to you, unless you ask, and/or they tell you.

 That's why there’s no better way to learn of your strengths-become-weaknesses than to ask for a bit of feedback from people around you, like colleagues, clients, or family.
 You can ask: